 There are different national expert guidelines for breast cancer risk management, which are based on your level of risk.
 Speak with your healthcare provider to decide on a risk management plan and schedule that is right for you.

-Inherited mutations in the following genes have been linked to an increased risk for breast cancer in women (click on the gene to learn more about the breast cancer risk associated with each):
+Inherited mutations in the following genes have been linked to increased risk for breast cancer in women:

-More research is needed to confirm a link to breast cancer and develop risk-management guidelines for people with mutations in these genes.
+Mutations in the following genes may also be linked to increased breast cancer risk.
+More research is needed to confirm a link to breast cancer and develop risk-management guidelines:

-Men with inherited mutations in the following genes have an increased risk for breast cancer.
+The following genes have been linked to an increased risk for male breast cancer: